Celebrate with students this special, once-a-year occasion using these fun birthday writing prompts.

 Not only do these birthday writing prompts reduce writer’s block, they help students reflect on personal experiences, sharpen writing skills, instill a love for writing, and engage the imagination.

-Birthday Writing Prompts for Students of All Ages
+Birthday Writing Prompts

 - Oh no!
 You put salt instead of sugar into your birthday cake!
 Write about what happens next.